sjl/.plan/README.markdown

 I think I found a setting to eliminate the screen tearing I've been seeing in Ubuntu with my Radeon card.
 It was described [here](https://cubethethird.wordpress.com/2016/06/14/eliminate-screen-tearing-with-amd-gpu-on-ubuntu/).

+Got Inkscape installed in preparation for setting up my AxiDraw again this weekend.
+Used the PPA to install the latest version (0.92).
+EMSL recommends 0.91, but apparently I can use the prerelease version on one file for the AxiDraw (`plot_utils.py`) and it should work okay.
+I went ahead and version controlled `.config/inkscape/extensions` this time for when I inevitably have to dick around with the source again — I learned my lesson last time.